Master of Psychology (Clinical)

 Pathways for future study

-This is the fifth and sixth year sequence of professional training in psychology for your general registration as a psychologist in Australia.
+The Master of Psychology (Clinical) course represents the fifth and sixth year sequence of professional training in psychology for your general registration as a psychologist in Australia.